Anne Heywood: Raymond Stross

 Heywood starred in the war movie A Terrible Beauty (1960) opposite Robert Mitchum.
 It was produced by Raymond Stross, who married Heywood.
+She told the press, "The girls in English films are always blamed for being sexless but it isn't us.
+It's the directors.
+They are all nervous and inhibited about sex."

+In December 1960 Heywood announced she had terminated her seven year contract with Rank, which had two years to go.
+"I'm fed up with playing wishy-washy good girls," she said.
+"I want to play women with sex appeal...
+I haven't made a film for over a year and I have had to turn down some wonderful offers from Hollywood and the Continent.
+I've got plenty of sex appeal.
+British films just didn't give me the chance to use it.
+They are written around men.
+No one writes good, meaty dramatic parts for girls."

-She starred in some British comedies, Petticoat Pirates (1961) and Stork Talk (1962) then did three thrillers produced by Stross: The Brain (1962), The Very Edge (1963), and 90 Degrees in the Shade (1965).
+Heywood starred in some British comedies, Petticoat Pirates (1961) and Stork Talk (1962) then did three films produced by Stross: The Brain (1962), The Very Edge (1963), and 90 Degrees in the Shade (1965).
+Stross announced a film called Angel with Heywood but it appears to have not been made.

-Heywood was making High Jungle for MGM with Eric Fleming but that film was cancelled when Fleming drowned.
+Heywood was making High Jungle for MGM with Eric Fleming but the film was cancelled when Fleming drowned.

-Heywood starred in a film adaptation of a D. H. Lawrence novel, The Fox (1967), produced by Stross. co-starring Sandy Dennis.
-It which caused controversy at the time due to its lesbian theme and nudity from Heywood.
-It was also a huge hit.
+Heywood starred in The Fox (1967), a screen adaptation of a D. H. Lawrence novella, which was produced by Stross and co-starred Sandy Dennis and Keir Dullea.
+The film generated controversy at the time due to its lesbian theme and nudity from Heywood.
+It was also a major commercial success.
 A newspaper referred to her and Stross as the "English Carlo Pontis."
+She was signed to a four picture deal by Paramount.